 You may have seen past blog posts about the use of Guadua bamboo (Guadua sp.) a type of so-called giant bamboo that is perfect for construction.
-Unlike some other types of large bamboo species that grow in the Americas, Guadua … Continue reading
+Unlike some other types of large bamboo species that grow in the Americas, Guadua is a thick walled species and has incredible tensile strength, more than steel, and much …

 Shifting to Costa Rica!

 Since the turmoil in Nicaragua we have become full-time in Costa Rica and Kim is available to design, build, consult and get it going!
-Starting soon he’ll be offering several different “eco-home” solutions- smaller environmental footprint, faster build times, lower … Continue reading
+Starting soon he'll be offering several different "eco-home" solutions- smaller environmental footprint, faster build times, lower cost: Biotekt prefabricated domes with living roofs; made from 90% recycled plastic!
+Mocadazu luxury glamping …

 New construction at Tierra del Suenos